 Utility room includes a washing machine, tumble dryer and sink.

 Bedroom 3 - This is the master bedroom with a super king bed (that can also be arranged as twin beds - please state preference at time of booking).
 Spacious room with a TV/DVD player, two chairs and countryside views.
 Ensuite shower room with a large shower, heated towel rail, WC, wash basin and shaver point.

 This coastal holiday cottage, Aberdaron has an enclosed lawned garden with garden furniture and a barbecue set.
 Safe for children to play in and also has a lockable garden shed suitable for bikes etc.

 Lovely patio area with beautiful countryside views at the rear of the cottage.

 - Underfloor central heating plus a woodburner in the lounge.
 Upstairs bedroom heated by a radiator. *Initial supply of logs for woodburner provided with additional logs available to buy from owner.

 - Bed linen, hand and bath towels provided.
 Guests are requested to bring their own towels for beach use.

 - Hairdryer provided in every bedroom.

-- Cot and highchair are available on request.
+- Cot, highchair and stair gate are available on request.
 Please bring your own cot bedding.

 - Wi-fi available